Sagarv812/WinteROS_2025/Week 2/week2.md

   void spinGoal();
 ```

-We also removed the `returnToInitialPose` function
+We also removed the `returnToInitialPose` function.

 Remember we added some random includes at the starting of `explore.cpp` now we need to tell the package where to find those files are
-therefore make the following changes in the following files
+therefore make the following changes in the following files.

-In `CMakeLists.txt` add slam_toolbox and nav2_msgs
+In `CMakeLists.txt` add slam_toolbox and nav2_msgs:

 ```txt
 # find dependencies